Michelle A. Lawless

 - Litigating a jurisdictional dispute in a support modification hearing, including prevailing on appeal.

 Michelle is a frequent author and lecturer on family law subjects and currently co-authors the IICLE Family Law Flash Points with Donald C. Schiller.
-She served as liaison to the committee responsible for reviewing and redrafting the Cook County local court rules which govern domestic relations cases and is a Past-Chair of the Chicago Bar Association Domestic Relations Committee.
+She served as liaison to the committee responsible for reviewing and redrafting the Cook County local court rules which govern domestic relations cases, was appointed to the Indiana University Women’s Philanthropy Leadership Council and is a Past-Chair of the Chicago Bar Association Domestic Relations Committee.

 Awards and Honors